 Config

-SQLite extension can be configured using either a configuration file (graft.toml
+The SQLite extension can be configured using either a configuration file (graft.toml) or environment variables.

 Configuration Options